Rojava conflict: Women's houses

-Banning of child marriages and honor killings

-Efforts are being made to reduce cases of underage marriage, polygamy and honor killings, both socially as well as through legislation forbidding these practices.

-Women's leadership

-A 40% gender quota is required of all councils in order for a vote to take place.

 Religious freedom

 The right to religious expression is also safeguarded in the constitution.
 This, as well as the extreme hostility towards religious minorities in Islamist controlled areas, has led to a large migration of religious minorities to Rojava.

 Relations and conflicts

 There are four major forces involved in the Rojava revolution.
 The People's Protection Units are working with the PYD and other political parties to establish self-rule in Rojava.
 Syrian government forces still maintain rule in some areas of Rojava under the leadership of the Assad government.
 A collection of Sunni Islamist forces, the largest being the Islamic State of Iraq and the Levant (ISIL), fought to rule the region by way of Islamic fundamentalism.
 Finally, there were several militias under the general banner of the Free Syrian Army whose intentions and alliances have differed and shifted over time.